 As an employer it is important to be aware of and fulfil your employment obligations.
 This section will help you understand workplace regulations.

-There are two different systems of employment regulation that operate in Western Australia – the Western Australian State industrial relations system and the national industrial relations system.
+There are two different systems of employment regulation that operate in Western Australia – the Western Australian State industrial relations system and the national industrial relations system - external site.
 It is important that you know which system applies to your business as this will determine the employment laws that apply to your business and your obligations as an employer.

 WA's State industrial relations system covers employers who are not constitutional corporations and their employees.
 In general terms this includes employers who are sole traders and some partnerships and trust arrangements.
 This system is regulated by the Industrial Relations Act 1979, underpinned by minimum conditions and includes State Awards that apply to many employers.